The Norman Conquest and the Transformation of Warrior Culture

 The Evolution of Chainmail and Plate

 While the Normans themselves fought primarily in mail, the knightly armor of later centuries built directly on their example.
 By the 12th century, great helms had replaced conical helmets, offering full facial protection.
 Mail was augmented with plate reinforcements on the knees, elbows, and shoulders.
 The transition to full plate armor in the 1300s was a gradual process driven by the need to counter increasingly powerful crossbows and longbows.
 However, the Norman period established the principle that a warrior's armor was both a practical necessity and a marker of status.
 Wealthy knights invested heavily in custom-fitted harnesses, often decorated with heraldic devices that proclaimed their lineage.
 This link between military technology and social identity persisted throughout the Middle Ages.
 For a deeper look at the development of knightly armor, the Metropolitan Museum of Art's essay on arms and armor provides excellent detail.
+The evolution from mail to plate was not a revolution but a continuous refinement driven by the interplay of offensive and defensive technologies, and the Normans started that process in England.

 The Birth of Chivalry and Warrior Ideology